 171 hours/28 day cycle.
 The regular work hours are from 7:00 am to 4:30 pm.
 All agents are on call 24 hours a day, seven days a week to handle crime scenes or court testimony anywhere in the State.
-Most agents work over the required 160 hours a month.
+Most agents work over the 171 hours per 28 day cycle.
 Crime scene work may last several days with little opportunity for rest.